opulencephp/Opulence/application/rdev/models/orm/README.md

 4. Querying for the same object will always give you the same, single instance of that object

 ## Repositories
 *Repositories* act as collections of entities.
 They include methods for adding, deleting, and retrieving entities.
 The actual retrieval from storage is done through *data mappers* contained in the repository.
+Instead of calling any `get*()` methods from the data mapper, it's recommended you use the `Repo::getFromDataMapper()` method.
+This will automatically handle managing entities through the unit of work.
 Note that there are no methods like `update()` or `save()`.
 These actions take place in the *data mapper* and are scheduled by the *unit of work* contained by the repository.
 [Read here](#datamappers) for more information on DataMappers or [here](#unit-of-work) for more information on units of work.

 ## DataMappers
 *Data mappers* act as the go-between for repositories and storage.
 By abstracting this interaction away from repositories, you can swap your method of storage without affecting the repositories' interfaces.
 There are currently 3 types of DataMappers, but you can certainly add your own by implementing `RDev\Models\ORM\DataMappers\IDataMapper`: